-More people have to get to this state on a more frequent basis if we are going to evolve out of our self imposed destructive chaos, and be able to continue as a human race.
+More people have to get to this state on a more frequent basis if we are going to evolve out of our self imposed destructive chaos, and be able to continue as a spiritually evolved human race.

 Amazingly, when one is in heart resonant frequency, research shows that the transmission of the heart and its beat impulse can be detected in the brain waves of anyone within 5-8 feet of the resonant heart.
 The late Karl Pribram, M.D.
 (1919-2015), trained and certified as a neurosurgeon, is considered to be the greatest neurophysiologist of all time.
 He gave us the research basis for the holographic brain as well as the mapping of higher prefrontal cortical and limbic system connections.
 His research has led to the fact that when the heart is in resonance we can connect more deeply with one another, and we can access higher intuitive states via our connection to the holographic quantum field of information.

 Another very important researcher in this field is University of London quantum physicist David Bohm (1917-1992), a protege of Einstein’s and an independent contemporary of Pribham.
 Along the course of his illustrious career of contributions he had these things to say about humanity’s disparate course from peace and harmony.

 Joseph Chilton Pearce used to quote Bohm often in his writings and lectures.
 Here is a sample quote from his book The Biology of Transcendence…”The physicist David Bohm once said with genuine passion, as he gestured from his heart to his head, ‘When that realm of insight and intelligence leaps up, it can take out the dysfunction of the mind and make it functional in an instant.'”
 Bohm was referring to the healing power which the heart can exert on our dysfunctional brains.
-Joe thought that Bohm was the closest thing to being a true sage that the realm of 20th century science ever produced…more than Neils Bohr, Max Planck, and Albert Einstein combined.
+Joe thought that Bohm was the closest thing to being a true sage that the realm of 20th century science ever produced.